scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 segmentation.
 These are two different problem spaces in computer vision.
 Object detection is the problem of locating and classifying a variable number of objects in an image.
-Here we use object detection models to detect turn lane markings from satellite imagery (See :ref:`Figure 2`).
+Here we use object detection models to detect turn lane markings from satellite imagery (See Figure 2).
 Other practical applications of object detection include face detection, counting, visual search engine.